winstonbecker/scCRC_continuum/README.md

 **Files/Data:**
 A metadata file is included here that contains primarily the sample specific information included in the supplemental tables as well as some grouping used for calling differential genes/peaks.

 The RNA scripts are set up to take the seurat objects for each compartment as input.

 Seurat objects can be found here: ADD LINK TO SEURAT OBJECTS.
+This includes the following objects, which contain annotated cells from the three compartments with likely doublet and low quality clusters removed. epithelial_filtered.rds immune_filtered.rds stromal_filtered.rds

 The raw data for unaffacted, polyp, and CRC samples will be hosted on the the HTAN data portal (https://htan-portal-nextjs.now.sh/) under the PRE-CANCER ATLAS: FAMILIAL ADENOMATOUS POLYPOSIS project.
 The raw data for normal colon samples will be hosted on the HuBMAP data portal under the Stanford TMC (https://portal.hubmapconsortium.org/search?group_name[0]=Stanford%20TMC&entity_type[0]=Dataset).